intel/neural-compressor/examples/pytorch/image_recognition/resnet_qat/README.md

 1. Add QuantStub and DeQuantStub for all quantizable ops.
 2. Fuse possible patterns, such as Conv + Relu and Conv + BN + Relu.

-It's intrinsic limitation of PyTorch quantization imperative path.
-No way to develop a code to automatically do that.
+Torchvision provide quantized_model, so we didn't do these steps above for all torchvision models.
+Please refer [torchvision](https://github.com/pytorch/vision/tree/master/torchvision/models/quantization)

-The related code changes please refer to examples/pytorch/vision/torchvision/models/resnet.py and fuse_resnext_modules() in main.py.
+The related code please refer to examples/pytorch/image_recognition/resnet/main.py.

 ### Code Update